Why is my iPad not charging – how do I fix it?

 When connected to a USB extended port in a Mac or PC, you may see iPad says ‘Not Charging’.
 This is because most USB ports in the computer can’t deliver enough power to charge an iPad.
 Even if your iPad indicates that it’s charging, it charges very slowly and continues to drain the battery while you’re using it.

-The best solution when iPad says ‘Not Charging’, therefore, would be to switch to another power source.
-To stop showing the iPad not charging alert, your best bet is to plug the iPad directly into a wall outlet using the power adapter that came with the iPad.
-Make sure the cable is plugged firmly and fully into the iPad, the USB end is plugged firmly into the power adapter, and the adapter plug is plugged firmly into the wall outlet.
+Therefore, the best solution when iPad says ‘Not Charging’ would be to switch to another power source.
+To stop showing the iPad tablet not charging alert, your best bet is to plug the iPad directly into a wall outlet using the power adapter that came with the iPad.
+Ensure the cable is plugged firmly and fully into the iPad, the USB end is plugged firmly into the power adapter, and the adapter plug is plugged firmly into the wall outlet.

 Step-7.
 Make sure to keep your iPad within an acceptable operating temperature

 The standard operating temperature of Apple iPad is between 32º and 95º F. Low or high-temperature conditions may cause your device to stop functioning normally.
 Using your iPad in too-hot conditions can shorten its battery life.
-If the temperature of your device exceeds the normal operating range, its charging might slow down or stop completely.
-Therefore, avoid leaving your device in direct sunlight for an extended period or in very cold conditions outside of its operating range.
+If the temperature of your device exceeds the normal operating range, its charging might slow down or you may see your iPad stops charging completely.
+Therefore, avoid leaving your device in direct sunlight for an extended period or in very cold conditions outside its operating range.
 Nevertheless, the battery life will return to normal when your iPad is back within the standard operating temperatures.

 You may also like to read this post: iPad not turning on – 5 proven easy steps to fix the issue